Flat Roof Repair: Some Tips & DIY Ideas for Flat Roof Owners

 - ✅ Parts of roofing lose integrity.

-- ✅ There is heavy debris on the roof left.
+- ✅ Heavy debris on the roof.

 - Nail or fix the new segment on the roof surface.
 Use the fastening that suits roof material, i.e., roofing cement, nails, anchors, etc.